 In any collaborative environment, it's important to have good tools for communication.
-What tools work best for you depend a bit on your situation, but might include anything from mailing lists for email communication, Git or Subversion for version control, a wiki or Etherpad for collaborative authoring, a shared task list for organizing workflow, or even a full fledged project management suite.
+What tools work best for you depends a bit on your situation, but might include anything from mailing lists for email communication, Git or Subversion for version control, a wiki or Etherpad for collaborative authoring, a shared task list for organizing workflow, or even a full-fledged project management suite.

-One collaboration tool which is becoming increasingly indispensable is team chat.
-Whether your colleagues are sitting across the room from you or on the other side of the planet, the ability to communicate in real time makes many conversations faster, easier, and can help reduce confusion that might emerge in asynchronous communication.
+One collaboration tool which has become indispensable is team chat.
+Whether your colleagues are sitting across the room from you or on the other side of the planet, the ability to communicate in real-time makes many conversations faster, easier, and can help reduce confusion that might emerge in asynchronous communication.

 There's still a perception out there in some circles that chat applications can be a distraction, and I do believe it's important to have a commitment to reel in off-topic threads before they create a cognitive disruption.
 And it's equally important to be able to give yourself the space to work uninterrupted when you have tasks that require longer periods of concentration.
 As I write this, for example, I'm using at least two team collaboration tools, but the notifications are silenced so that I can check in periodically as the breaks in my work allow for it, just as I silence social media notifications when I really need to get stuff done.